-Carbon Steel Flanges: Types, Grades, and Specifications
+Carbon Steel Flanges: Grades, Types and ASTM Specifications Complete Technical Guide

 by AMC